TSavo/Link/README.md

 Link transactions contain a specific format, but are really just normal transactions with specially formatted addresses.
 This allows for normal blockchain operations in a Link transaction.

 Input sequences in Link are arbitrary, and are not used to encode data.
-Therefore any unspend inputs can be used.
+Therefore any unspent inputs can be used.

 Link transactions encode a series of op-codes into the addresses which can be parsed by the Link client.
-Each op code has 2 bytes (except for the Link Start Sequence op-code, which is 8 bytes), and may have additional bytes that follow it.
-In the instance where multiple bytes may follow an op-code, the op-code always encodes the number of bytes that follow it.
+Each op code starts with 2 bytes (except for the Link Start Sequence op-code, which is 8 bytes), and may have additional bytes that follow it.
+In the instance where a variable number of bytes may follow an op-code, the op-code always encodes the number of bytes that follow it.
+In the case where the number of bytes may be arbitarily large, the number of bytes that encode the content length are also encoded in the op-code.

 A Link spend sequence always starts with the Link Start Sequence op-code: 4c696e6b This must be the first 8 bytes in the spend address, and any spends which come after it are considered continuations of the Link sequence until a no-op op-code is reached (00).